What is Big Data Analytics? – Beginner-Friendly Explanation

 Personalized experiences: Using data to personalize marketing campaigns, product recommendations, and customer service interactions.

 Big data analytics requires significant resource management for processing big data.
-Advanced analytics techniques are then applied to analyze the data and identify patterns that would be invisible to traditional data.
-These insights big data provides can be used for predictive analytics, personalised experiences, and real-time decision-making.
+Advanced analytics techniques are then applied to analyse the data and identify patterns that would be invisible to traditional data.
+These insights that big data provides can be used for predictive analytics, personalised experiences, and real-time decision-making.

 Summary